dseichter/dseichter_de/content/about.md

 ---
-title: "About"
+title: About
+description: Something about me
+showToc: false
 ---

-This is me:
+Hello, this is me.

 ![Hello](../images/bitmoji-laptop-wave.png)